Not every city can pull off creating a new, genuinely interesting neighbourhood. But Auckland has and it’s called Britomart.

 When you realise it’s within cooee of the sea – the port is just over the road, to the north – the origins of Britomart’s old buildings come clear.
 Many were built as warehouses and storerooms and have names like Northern Steamship Company, Union Fish and Seafarers Buildings.

 It adds to the romance, somehow, as you’re sipping a chardonnay on the balcony of Ostro, to realise you’re in what was once a land base for sailors.

 These days it’s a very modern world.
 Free Wi-Fi while listening to live music in Takutai Square; public artwork everywhere, sleek brands under the glass ceiling of the Atrium.
 If you’re arriving at Britomart by car rather than public transport, a massive parking building is bang in the middle of it – with valet parking a popular option for those in a rush to dine.

 Where to dine?
 The options are many – with or without harbour views, in the thick of the milling shoppers, hiding in a garden setting – from casual classic, pub-type food, to ultra-modern fusion cuisine.

-Try drinks at The Chamberlain, cocktails at Talulah or Caretaker, wine and dumplings at XuXu, live music with pub food at 1885 Britomart or Orleans, fine food at Ebisu, Amano or Café Hanoi, a casual beer at Northern Steamship Co, dessert at Milse… but these suggestions cover only a percentage of what Britomart has.
+Try drinks at The Chamberlain, cocktails at Talulah or Caretaker, wine and dumplings at XuXu, live music with pub food at 1885 Britomart, fine food at Kingi, Amano or Mr Morris… but these suggestions cover only a percentage of what Britomart has.
 It really is dynamic, especially on the food front.